caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 8.3 Community and Ecosystem Development

-The LLMSecForge framework is supported by a robust community and ecosystem:
+The AISecForge framework is supported by a robust community and ecosystem:

 #### 8.3.1 Community Engagement Model